School of Humanities and Sciences

 Lecturer

-BioJuan R. Valdez teaches all levels of Spanish.
+BioJuan R. Valdez is a teacher and a writer.
 He enjoys teaching as a way of helping students to optimally develop their communicative skills, while they also develop a critical sense of community and coexistence in a diverse and complex world.
-Juan is also a scholar and a writer.
-Until recently his research focused on the politics of language, paying special attention to the interplay of language and race in the construction of identity and struggles for power in the Hispanic Caribbean and the US.
-He has published articles, essays, and books, including: Tracing Dominican identity: the writings of Pedro Henríquez Ureña (Palgrave Macmillan, 2011) and En busca de la identidad: la obra de Pedro Henríquez Ureña (Ediciones Katatay, 2015).
-His forthcoming book Sendas extraviadas (Universidad Autónoma de México) is a series of essays on "aimless" walking that explore the possibility of overcoming some of our most perilous notions of politics, race, and mental health and, also, how redefining our relationship with nature strengthens our sense of place and belonging in the world.
-He has taught seminars as a Visiting Scholar in Germany and Cuba.
+Juan belongs to the tradition of maroon intellectuals and socionaturalists who roam at will between the city and the wilderness and between science and literature.
+His writings explore the experiences, visions, and stories of those who walk the earth and leave little trace.
+His publications include: Tracing Dominican identity: the writings of Pedro Henríquez Ureña (Palgrave Macmillan, 2011) and En busca de la identidad: la obra de Pedro Henríquez Ureña (Ediciones Katatay, 2015).
+His latest book Sendas Extraviadas (Universidad Autónoma de México-UAM, 2024) is a series of essays on "aimless" walking that explore the possibility of overcoming perilous notions of politics, absurd racism, and consumerist madness.
+It also proposes strengthening our sense of place and belonging in the world by cultivating our relationship with nature.
+When Juan is not teaching, studying, or reading, he's hiking, tending to his plants, and having a good laugh.

 Blakey Vermeule